groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-07-14-remove-iptc-metadata-in-psd-format-using-groupdocs.metadata-for-java-18.7/index.md

 url: /2018/07/14/remove-iptc-metadata-in-psd-format-using-groupdocs.metadata-for-java-18.7/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['GroupDocs.Metadata Releases']
+tags: ['GroupDocs.Metadata Releases', 'GroupDocs.Metadata', 'GroupDocs.Metadata for Java', 'GroupDocs.Metadata for Java Releases']
-categories: ['GroupDocs.Metadata', 'GroupDocs.Metadata for Java', 'GroupDocs.Metadata for Java Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for Java](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/12/groupdocs-metadata-java.png "GroupDocs-Metadata-theme-100x100")GroupDocs team is introducing new features and enhancements in the monthly releaseof [GroupDocs.Metadata for Java](https://products.groupdocs.com/metadata/java) **18.7**.
 The latest version allows you to update and remove  IPTC metadata in PSD file format.
 Furthermore, memory consumption is now reduced to perform metadata operations for PSD and MP3 file formats.
 We recommend you to [install](https://artifact.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-metadata/maven-metadata.xml) the latest version of API for a better experience.